 Hassan has also facilitated several seminars.

-- Contemporary issues in Management Accounting at PGT level
+- Contemporary issues in Financial and Management Accounting

 - Management accounting and changing management accounting practices;